JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

 Default browser scrollbars may be insufficient, e.g. when they stand out of the IDE scrollbars look, or specific look and behavior is required.

 In JCEF browsers, scrollbars look and feel can be customized by CSS and JavaScript.
-IntelliJ Platform provides [`JBCefScrollbarsHelper`](%gh-ic%/platform/platform-api/src/com/intellij/ui/jcef/JBCefScrollbarsHelper.java) that allows to customize scrollbars in two ways:
+IntelliJ Platform provides [`JBCefScrollbarsHelper`](%gh-ic%/platform/platform-api/src/com/intellij/ui/jcef/JBCefScrollbarsHelper.java) that allows customizing scrollbars in two ways:
 1. Using `JBCefScrollbarsHelper.getOverlayScrollbarStyle()`, which provides the styles adapted to the IDE scrollbars.
 2. Using [OverlayScrollbars](https://kingsora.github.io/OverlayScrollbars/) library adapted to the IDE look and feel.
    For the details, see `getOverlayScrollbarsSourceCSS()`, `getOverlayScrollbarsSourceJS()`, and `buildScrollbarsStyle()` Javadocs.